zymeworks/pathway/README.md

 ####JavaScript library package system inspired by Go modules

+This is a bare bones tool to achieve high-level modules in JavaScript.
+The aim is to define a convention for wiring up modular code in a way that is flexible and as uncomplicated as possible.

-The purpose of this tool is to make high-level modules simpler to implement in JavaScript by separating the process from script loading and making it synchronous.
+The approach is to separate modules from script loading and make the bootstrap process up-front and synchronous.

-Pathway is designed for creating source libraries.
-This comes into play for shared libraries and larger projects where dependency inversion is useful.
+Pathway is intended for use in projects with a build system.
+Pathway itself has minimal code to facilitate being inlined for deployment.

 ### API